Skip to content

 Plugins

 Plugins allow to extend and customize the functionality of Crelte.
-The main way plugins hook into crelte are via different events, provided by crelte.events.
+The main way plugins hook into crelte are via different functions on the plugin and events, provided by crelte.events.

 Adding a plugin